 In 2009, with Elizabeth 'E' Slater, George launched the Wine Industry Network (WIN).
 What began as an online directory has evolved over the years into one the leading B2B marketing and media companies serving the wine industry.
 WIN works with over 600 industry product and service providers and produces the Wine Industry Expo (WIN Expo), the 2nd largest trade show for the wine industry, along with the Wine & Weed Symposium, the Wine Industry Advisor news site and the Afternoon Brief daily news email with over 35,000 industry subscribers.

 Daren began his career in fine wine wholesale in 1997 working for a boutique regional fine wine broker on California’s Central Coast before transitioning to Young’s Market Company newly formed Estates Group fine wine team in 2002.
 He spent 4 years from 2009 to 2012 working with the Jackson Family owned wholesaler Regal Wine Company before rejoining The Estates Group in 2012.
-He joined Breakthru Beverage Group as Senior Director Business Development, Aspect Wine in December of 2020.
+He joined Breakthru Beverage Group as Senior Director Business Development, Aspect Fine Wine in December of 2020.

 Over his 23-year career in fine wine wholesale he has held roles as Account Manager, Division Manager, Director of Hotels & Venues CA, Director of Marketing and Brand Management CA, Vice President Programming-Wine and Vice President, Portfolio Management Estates Group CA. Daren is a Certified Specialist of Wine.